BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyMathFun.md

 # line, return the string "undefined"
 def slope(x1, y1, x2, y2):
   # convert all four argument variables to float

+  # calculate rise and save it in a variable named rise

+  # calculate run and save it in a variable named run

+  # if run equals zero, then return the string "undefined"

+  # if run does not equal zero, then return rise divided by run
+  return

+# Given two numbers as arguments, return the smallest number
+def smallest(num1, num2):
+    # convert both argument variables to int
     # your code goes here.
-MUST use an if-then statement
+Must use an if-then statement
     return

 # Given four numbers as arguments.
 Return True if any